danforthcenter/plantcv/docs/faq.md

 via pull request.

 - Q: How is PlantCV structured?
+    - A: As of v3.0 we are following semantic version numbering.
 - Q: How is PlantCV tested?
     - A: Unit tests are in the 'tests' directory in the root of the source tree.